amitp-ai/Text_Summarization/MLOps/README.md

 ## Transfer Data and SavedModels to/from S3 Bucket
 First configure the AWS S3 bucket access by running `aws configure` and enter the `key id` and `access key` for accessing the bucket.
+Thereafter, use the `s3Bucket.sh` script as follows:
+1. Before training the model and running inference, download the latest data and saved models from AWS S3 using:             `./s3Bucket.sh download`
-1. Once the model is trained, the data and saved models can be uploaded to an AWS S3 bucket using:
+2. Once the model is trained, the data and saved models can be uploaded to an AWS S3 bucket using:
     `./s3Bucket.sh upload_and_delete_locally`
-2. Before training the model and running inference, download the latest data and saved models from AWS S3 using:             `./s3Bucket.sh download`

 ## Unit Testing
+Running the following command will execute the various unit tests stored inside the test directory:
 `python -m pytest -s ./test/`

 ## Training